-The meat inclusion of a food is describing what percentage of the protein in that food comes from an animal source.
-This is an often overlooked feature in pet foods, but can indicate quality.
+The meat inclusion of food is describing what percentage of the protein in that food comes from an animal source.
+This is an often overlooked feature in pet foods but can indicate quality.

 Protein can actually come from many sources both plant and animal, but the nutrients that those proteins provide will be quite different.
-A diet that is very carb heavy, may be sourcing a lot of the that protein percentage from the grains, fruits, vegetables and starches.
+A diet that is very carb-heavy, may be sourcing a lot of that protein percentage from the grains, fruits, vegetables, and starches.